Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 After spending three days in Shanghai, then flying to Lijiang, where I spent another three days, I did the Tiger Leaping Gorge trek on the way to Shangri-La and Yubeng.

-Because China is changing so quickly and there hasn’t been muhoch information published post-COVID, I found that A LOT of the information about Tiger Leaping Gorge in guidebooks and online was totally wrong or outdated.
+Because China is changing so quickly and there hasn’t been much information published post-COVID, I found that A LOT of the information about Tiger Leaping Gorge in guidebooks and online was totally wrong or outdated.

 Tiger Leaping Gorge Hike Quick Intro